elephantscale/es-training-new/terraform/Z-Archive/production-grade-terraform-code.md

 ---
 ## Module Composition

-* Composition us building up more complicated behavior for the “Hello, World” app from simpler parts (ASG and ALB modules)
+* Composition us building up more complicated behavior for the "Hello, World" app from simpler parts (ASG and ALB modules)

 * A fairly common pattern in Terraform is that an configuration will have at least two types of modules:

 * **Generic modules**: the basic building blocks of Terraform code, reusable across a wide variety of use cases

-* **Use-case-specific modules**: Combines multiple generic modules with some specific "glue" code to serve one specific use case such as deploying the “Hello, World” app
+* **Use-case-specific modules**: Combines multiple generic modules with some specific "glue" code to serve one specific use case such as deploying the "Hello, World" app

 ---
 ## Testable Modules